sugarverse/sugarverse.github.io/8_tokenomics.md

 # Tokenomics

 The main currency in the Sugarverse will be CNDY.
 It will be a utility token used throughout the Sugarverse.
-It is an ERC-20 token built on the Polygon network.
 A single token serves the greatest long-term interest of our community and will be used by gamers, developers, publishers allowing them to participate in the multiverse.

 ## Claim CNDY token